Chat with us, powered by LiveChat

 Perform this quick inspection each season and after major events like storms, flooding, or nearby landscaping work.

 • Inspect for Physical Damage: Look for cracks, corrosion, or UV degradation (a chalky, faded appearance on plastic).
 Ensure all bolts are present, tight, and not rusted.
-A damaged cap should be replaced immediately.
+A damaged cap or cover should be replaced immediately.

 • Check the Vent Screen: Make sure the vent opening is not clogged with insect nests, webs, or dirt.
 A blocked vent can create a vacuum during pumping, straining the pump and potentially drawing in contaminants.